mirrorz-org/mirrorz/302/README.md

 You may visit [https://m.mirrorz.org/archlinux/](https://m.mirrorz.org/archlinux/).
 Note that only `/${cname}` from the [frontend](https://mirrorz.org/list)/[monitor](https://mirrorz.org/monitor) are valid pathnames.

 Currently this is deployed using Cloudflare Workers.
-Code with credentials stripped are in `302.js`.
+Credentials are configured as environment variables.

 # 302 Decision